DBAJamey/awesome-database-tools/_posts/2026-09-08-best-database-management-software.md

 - Free and fully supported by their ecosystems
 - Strong integration with native database features
 - Updated regularly, both now on frequent release cadences
+- pgAdmin adds a native AI Assistant (NL2SQL, AI reports, EXPLAIN insights) as of 2026

 Cons:
 - Clunky interfaces
 - Not ideal for cross-database workflows
-- Missing advanced productivity features, and no AI assistant on either side
+- Missing advanced productivity features
-- Oracle SQL Developer has moved SQLcl and ORDS out as standalone downloads, so a fresh install alone no longer gives you the full toolchain
+- pgAdmin now ships a native AI Assistant (since v9.13), but you need your own OpenAI/Anthropic-compatible API key; SQL Developer itself still has no built-in AI panel, only pass-through access to the database's own Select AI if you're connected to Oracle AI Database 26ai

 Best for: Specialists working with just one DBMS who need compatibility more than speed.